Useful information for PCN (Poison Centre Notification) submission

 In certain cases, a distributor can also be obliged to notify:

-• If a distributor places the mixture on the market in an EU member state for which the supplier did not perform the notification (and the distributor does not inform the supplier about this).
-For that target country, the distributor must make the notification.
+• If a distributor places the mixture on the market in an EU Member State for which the supplier did not perform the notification (and the distributor does not inform the supplier).
+For that target country, the distributor must submit the notification.

-• If a distributor that assigns a new brand name (re-labeler) does not inform the mixture manufacturer, then the distributor must carry out the required notification.
+• If a distributor assigns a new brand name (re-labelling) and does not inform the mixture manufacturer, then the distributor must carry out the required notification.

 PCN consultancy for distributors